shivankagrawal10/Interesting-Problems/GoogleFoobar_3/P1/README.md

 %\
 % %

-Given 5 blocks, 2 staircase are possible
+Given 5 blocks, 2 staircase are possible\
-%
+%/
-%       %
+%       %/
-%       % %
+%       % %/
 % %     % %

 ## Approach and Learning ##